 Decision of WCF Council - General Policy (12th May 2009):

 "Anti-doping policy should be left to the WCF Member Associations.
 The anti-doping policy in force at a WCF event should be the policy of the host association.
 Consequently, the WCF should not join WADA".

-25.1.4 A player found to have committed an offence under 25.1.3 above, or comparable regulations of other WCF member associations, shall be disqualified from any events in which he was competing at the time of, or subsequent to, the offence and shall remain ineligible to compete in any WCF event for such period as shall be determined by disciplinary procedures of the host association.
+6.2.2 A Player found to have committed a doping offence shall be disqualified from any Events in which they were competing at the time of, or subsequent to, the offence and shall remain disqualified from competing in any Event for such period as shall be determined by disciplinary procedures of the Event Host and/or the WCF.